Modelling the AGN broad line region using single-epoch spectra II. Nearby AGN: Introduction

 In this work we apply our single-epoch model to a more extended sample of AGN that were targets of monitoring campaigns and modelling of the BLR (\citealt{grier17}, \citealt{williams18}).
 These AGN display a large range of black-hole masses and accretion rates.
-Our goal is to carry out the first sample test of our model using broad emission lines of different shapes, as a preparation to extend our model to larger samples of AGN without any previous knowledge of the BLR geometry and dynamics.
-In Section~\ref{sec:model}, we describe our single-epoch spectra model and in Section~\ref{sec:procedure}, we describe our AGN sample, the observational data available and the modelling procedure employed to model single-epoch spectra of low-redshift AGN.
+Our goal is to carry out the first sample test of our model using broad emission lines of different shapes, to evaluate to what degree the model can be applied to AGN with the purpose of constraining some of the parameters characterising the BLR geometry and dynamics.
+We note that the original model, on which our present work is based, has significant limitations.
+In its current version, the model is not designed to represent or infer the full physical properties of the BLR.
+The goal of the model is to provide a flexible albeit simplified approach to predict emission line shapes based on an idealized distribution of point particles in the gravitational potential of a supermassive black hole, in order to derive the black hole mass and a description of the BLR geometry and kinematics.
+Despite its limitations the model has been helpful to determine that in some cases gas inflow trajectories are observed in the BLR and that there is a dependence of the f-factor with inclination.
+In addition, the model has also been helpful in outlining that the distribution of the gas responding to the central ionizing radiation is a thick disk like structure.
+These results are particularly helpful given the limited knowledge about the BLR structure and kinematics that we currently have.
+The aim of applying this rudimentary approach to single-epoch spectra is simply to identify which of the structure and kinematics parameters, determined by the original code (i.e., applied to monitoring data), can be constrained using a single spectrum and at which confidence level.
+The hope is that this will be insightful for understanding the AGN population typical BLR structure and kinematics.
+In Section~\ref{sec:model}, we describe our single-epoch spectra model and describe the limitations of this model approach and the upgrades currently being implemented to improve the model's BLR physical representation in Section~\ref{sec:model_limitations}.
+In Section~\ref{sec:procedure}, we describe our AGN sample, the observational data available and the modelling procedure employed to model single-epoch spectra of low-redshift AGN.
 In Section~\ref{sec:results} we present the results of the model for each AGN and discuss them in detail in Section~\ref{sec:discussion}.
 The conclusions and future applications of the model are presented in Section~\ref{sec:conclusions}.

 We use the following cosmological parameters to calculate luminosity distances from redshifts measurements: H$_{0} = 70$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_{M} = 0.3$ and $\Omega_{\lambda} = 0.7$.